Jorge Soler Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks 10th across all league pitching staffs.
+- The Yankees have a 3.98 team ERA that ranks 11th among all league pitching staffs.

-- Yankees pitchers combine to rank 21st in baseball in home runs given up (143 total, 1.2 per game).
+- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Vasquez makes his first start of the season for the Yankees.
+- King will make his first start of the season for the Yankees.

+- The 28-year-old right-hander pitched in relief in his last outing this season, one of 38 appearances so far.

+- In 38 games this season, he has put up a 2.88 ERA and averages 10.8 strikeouts per nine innings while opposing batters are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.